sentinel-group/sentinel-website/docs/en-us/introduction.md

 # Introduction

-# Sentinel: The Flow Sentinel of Your App

 # What Is Sentinel?

 As distributed systems are becoming increasingly popular, the reliability between services is becoming more important than ever before.
 Sentinel is a library that takes "flow" as the breakthrough point, and covers multiple fields including flow control, concurrency, circuit breaking, and load protection to protect service stability.